Main Direction of Research

 The glyoxylate cycle makes possible the conversion of fatty acids to carbohydrates.
 It is also an important supplier of organic acids for acidification in germinating maize seeds.
 We discovered that in mammals, the glyoxylate cycle is induced upon starvation and during diabetes .

 My vision of biological organization is based on the principles of the quantum measurement theory, which can be considered as a mirrored image of theoretical biology .
 I define life as a self-organizing and self-generating activity of open non-equilibrium systems determined by their internal semiotic structure.
 Life by its existence (in self-reflecting loops) establishes basic physical parameters of the Universe [9,10].
-Here you can find some citations from my works.

 1. Roussel MR, Ivlev AA, Igamberdiev AU (2007) Oscillations of the internal CO2 concentration in tobacco leaves transferred to low CO2.
 Journal of Plant Physiology 164: 1188-1196

 2. Igamberdiev AU, Lea PJ (2006) Land plants equilibrate O2 and CO2 concentrations in the atmosphere.
 Photosynthesis Research 87: 177-194